 Photocatalytic materials are materials that are able to convert an incident photon into a consumable or storable energy source, through the creation of an electron/hole pair at the photocatalyst level.
 From a general point of view, a photocatalyst is a catalyst that exhibits its catalytic properties under light irradiation, via absorption of photons.
-Such photocatalytic systems exist in nature, like in the photosynthesis process occurring in green leaves, where chlorophyll acts as a photocatalyst allowing the conversion of water and CO_2 into O_2 and sugars.
-Engineered photocatalysts tend to mimic this natural process by employing photogenerated electron/holes to create energetic radicals, which can be used for various applications such as water treatment or splitting water into O_2 and O_3 and O_4 .
+Such photocatalytic systems exist in nature, like in the photocatalyst allowing the conversion of water and CO_2 into O_2 and sugars.
+Engineered photocatalysts tend to mimic this natural process by employing photogenerated electron/holes to create energetic radicals, which can be used for various applications such as water treatment or splitting water into O_2 and H_2 .

 The photocatalytic water treatment process is part of a broader family called advanced oxidation processes (AOPs).
-They all involve the production and utilization of highly oxidative OH· radicals to fragment and decompose organic molecules.
+They all involve the production and utilization of highly oxidative OH radicals to fragment and decompose organic molecules.
 Targeted molecules could be residual xenobiotics, dves, pesticides or herbicides present in the wastewater due to human consumption or industrial activity [1].
 AOPs are currently applied in many wastewater treatment plants, particularly photolytic and photo-Fenton processes.
-In photolytic processes, sacrificial molecules such as hydrogen peroxide, H2O2, or ozone, O3, are irradiated under powerful germicidal ultraviolet (UV) light (254 nm) in order to produce oxidative radicals.
-In the photo-Fenton process, catalytic ferrous ions (Fe2+ or Fe3+) are added with H2O2 under UV light, in order to generate OH· radicals more efficiently [2].
+In photolytic processes, sacrificial molecules such as hydrogen peroxide, H_2O_2 , or ozone, O_3 , are irradiated under powerful germicidal ultraviolet (UV) light (254 nm) in order to produce oxidative radicals.
+In the photo-Fenton process, catalytic ferrous ions (Fe2+ or Fe3+) are added with H_2O_2 under UV light, in order to generate OH radicals more efficiently [2].
 The drawback of these processes is that they use expensive and energy-consuming UV lights, and catalysts like ferrous ions operate suitably in a narrow acidic pH range (2.8-3.5) in order to avoid the precipitation of inactive iron oxyhydroxide species [3].
 Thus, a pH neutralization of the treated water with alkaline chemicals is necessary.